Skip to main content

 To find out how you can get rid of other items, visit How to get rid of unwanted items.

-Before buying electronics, check if the company offers an end-of-life recycling service.
+Before you buy electronics, check if the company offers an end-of-life recycling service.
 Some manufacturers may take their products back for recycling, especially electronic waste like TVs, computers and mobile phones.

 Donate your unwanted items